keystonejs/keystone/CONTRIBUTING.md

 In addition, content added above the last released version will automatically be appended to the next release.
 If your changes do not fit comfortably within the summary of a changelog, we encourage you to add a more detailed account directly into the `CHANGELOG.md`.

 TODO: Add example of what this means

+## Build Process

+Some of the packages in keystone-5 need to compiled before they're published, we use [preconstruct](https://github.com/preconstruct/preconstruct) to do this.

+Preconstruct reads from the packages.json preconstruct field for configuration, in keystone-5 all we need to do is set the packages that we need to build.
+Preconstruct reads all of the packages specified in the packages and checks the `main` and `module` fields and generates compiled versions.
+Preconstruct under the hood uses rollup to bundle all of the modules together which means people can't expose and interact with the modules (e.g. to change internals that could change in a patch version), it's also results in smaller builds because rollup is better at tree shaking than webpack.
+Preconstruct also uses babel and reads from the babel config in the repo to compile the code, there is one important babel plugin that Preconstruct adds which is `@babel/plugin-transform-runtime` which tells babel to import the helpers that it uses in generated code from a certain place rather than duplicating them in each package.